gregriff/gpt-cli/README.md

 ![preview](./screenshot.png?raw=true)

+---

 ## Overview

-The basic features of the ChatGPT web interface, in a terminal!.
-Includes markdown rendering, streamed responses, ability to clear chat history, and control of model settings via command line arguments.
+Access the most powerful LLMs from within the terminal.

+##### Main Features

+- Streamed responses with full Markdown rendering and [syntax highlighting](https://pygments.org/styles/)
+- _Purposefully_ minimal UI/UX with configurable styling
+- Support for OpenAI and Anthropic models, with [more](https://docs.databricks.com/en/machine-learning/foundation-models/index.html#pay-per-token-foundation-model-apis
+) coming soon (Mixtral, DBRX)
+  - Easily choose model with CLI option and API key
+  - Highly extensible implementation
+- Top-class terminal integration via escape codes

-I created this out of curiosity of CLI development and because of the lack of free and convenient interfaces to GPT-4.
+I created this out of curiosity of CLI/TUI development and because of the lack of free and convenient interfaces to GPT-4.
-Now a staple in my daily workflow as a rubber duck debugger, I have found this CLI works great in a terminal tab within one's IDE.
+Now a staple in my daily workflow as a rubber duck debugger and google alternative, I have found this TUI works great within one's IDE.

 ## Installation and Recommended Setup